C3PablO/pablo-romero-jaren-site/_posts/en/iconik-ds.md

 ![](/assets/images/posts/design_system/000.png)

-Iconik is a tool for media management and collaboration.
-The streamlined design allows you to get where  you want to go fast.
-Leading brands are already adopting iconik because it’s a tool that entire organizations can use.
+Iconik is a cloud-native solution that gathers and organizes media securely from any storage.
+You also get hassle-free media collaboration and powerful automation features.
+Iconik is easy to use from any device.

 For several years I contributed to this project designing and developing the interface and the design system of its different applications.